GoogleCloudPlatform/oozie-to-airflow/README.md

 ## Structure of the application folder

-The application folder has to follow the structure defined as follows:
+The input application directory has to follow the structure defined as follows:

 ```
 <APPLICATION>/